cloudedbats/cloudedbats/README.md

 This is where you can find the latest development version of the software.
 Versions found here are definitely not stable versions.

 #### [http://backyardbats.org] (http://backyardbats.org)
 Points to a GitHub repository under CloudedBats.
 This is where I put Raspberry Pi related stuff used to set up a WURB, Wireless Ultrasonic Recorder for Bats, unit.
-I'm currently working on a Wiki-page containing all I know about the topic.

-- [Wiki: Raspberry Pi installation] (https://github.com/cloudedbats/backyardbats/wiki/Raspberry-Pi-installation)

-In the future I will use the backyardbats domain as a top domain for a web page containing near-real-time information from my WURB:s.

 ## About the name *CloudedBats*